-St Mary’s has strong links with St Margaret’s co-ed prep school, which is owned by the same Trust; many girls from St Margaret’s go on to attend St Mary’s, aged either 11 or 13 years.
+St Mary’s has strong links with St Margaret’s co-ed prep school, which is owned by the same Trust; many girls from St Margaret’s go on to attend St Mary’s at 11 years old.

 St Mary’s has roughly 20% international students coming from 15 or so countries, and it has an established global outlook on education.
 In 2015, St Mary’s Calne was awarded the Foundation level of the British Council's International School Award.
 Taking part in the award links the school with others around the world and teaches students about other countries and cultures.
 It provides an internationally recognised accreditation for the school’s work and “enhances teaching standards through sharing best practice from other countries”.

 St Mary’s continues to develop its balanced but challenging curriculum, which sets several girls every year on the pathway to Oxbridge and Russell Group universities.
 The classes are relatively small with about 15 students in each, and this number reduces further in the Sixth Form.

 In Junior Curriculum (Years 7-9), girls follow bespoke St Mary’s courses in: Art, Biology, Chemistry, Computational Thinking, Computing, Critical Thinking, Drama, English, Modern Foreign Languages, History, Geography, Latin, Mandarin, Mathematics, Music, Physics, Personal Development, Physical Education/Games and Religious Studies.